yb66/RandomPerson/README.markdown

 I've taken bits and pieces from wherever I could get them, so if you see something is wrong then either let me know or produce a patch, just have a look at the help links on Github for how to do it.
 I'll also add you name to this readme, and worldly fame will be yours.

+## PASS A BLOCK TO HANDLE ERRORS ##

+If you try calling a demographic that doesn't exist yet, an error will be raised.
+There is a default handler for this, and it will output a warning, and the result returned will be nil.
+If you wish, you may supply a block to handle the error.

+e.g.

+    r.person # => this will produce a person, with a randomised demographic r.demographic("French").add_French
+    r.person # => this will produce a person too, with a French demographic r.person "French" # => French again

+    # This raises an error, caught by the default block
+    # which prints a warning to stdout
+    r.person "British" # => That demographic does not exist!

+    r.person "British" do |error|
+      warn "There are no British people here, this is Scotland!" end
+    # => "There are no British people here, this is Scotland!"

+The default block can be set via:

+    RandomPerson::Facade.default_error_block= #... put your block here, e.g
+    RandomPerson::Facade.default_error_block= ->(error){ warn "-> #{error}" }

+Or if you're lazy like me and have an instance floating around:

+    r.class.default_error_block= ->(error){ warn "-> #{error}" }

 ## TODO:

 There's lots to do.
 Lot of repetition and ugly bits here and there, but it works so I'll get round to it when I can.